 The Banning of A Clockwork Orange

-The re-release of the Clockwork Orange film in the United Kingdom (on 5 April 2019) provides an opportunity to revisit the turbulent history of Stanley Kubrick’s cinematic adaptation, which was first shown in New York in December 1971, with the UK premiere taking place in January 1972.
+The re-release of the Clockwork Orange film in the United Kingdom (on 5 April 2019) provides an opportunity to revisit the turbulent history of Stanley Kubrick’s cinematic adaptation, which was first shown in New York in December 1971, with the British and European premieres taking place in January 1972.

 To many people in Britain, Kubrick’s film is best known for its notoriety and lack of visibility.
 This story is already a familiar one.
 After A Clockwork Orange had been widely distributed in 1972 and 1973, the director took the decision to withdraw his own film in Britain, where he lived, but it remained available in all other territories where it had been released.
 This self-imposed ban remained in place until Kubrick’s death in 1999.
-Despite a proliferation of VHS copies smuggled across the Channel from mainland Europe, the film was not legitimately screened in the United Kingdom until Warner Brothers re-released it in 2000.
+Despite a proliferation of VHS copies smuggled across the Channel from mainland Europe, A Clockwork Orange was not legitimately screened in Britain between Kubrick’s suppression of his film in the mid-1970s and its cinematic re-release in 2000.
+One of the consequences for Anthony Burgess was that there was a ready audience for his stage version, A Clockwork Orange: A Play With Music, which received notable productions from the Royal Shakespeare Company and Northern Stage in the 1990s.

 The British Board of Film Censorship (BBFC), as it was known until 1984, issued a certificate for A Clockwork Orange on 15 December 1971.
-Although the Board did not demand that any cuts should be made, the award of an X-certificate meant that the film could only be exhibited to people over the age of eighteen.
+Although the Board did not demand that any cuts should be made, the award of an X-certificate meant that the film could only be shown to people above the age of eighteen.

 Following the appearance of sensational stories about delinquent youths in newspapers such as the Sun, Daily Telegraph and Daily Mail, published in the wake of the film’s UK release in 1972, a number of local councils in England refused to give permission for the film to be screened in their areas.